-In the background of the normative double standard lies the idea of the state sovereign over the economy.
-However powerful capital owners and managers are, they are subject to the authority and power of the democratic state.
-Whatever is problematic about the hierarchical economy can be addressed by the state’s repertoire of political solutions such as taxation, redistribution, and regulation.
-And democratic elections and legislation secure the economically powerless an egalitarian sphere of political participation.
-The philosophical expression of this idea has been that the democratic political institutions make the economic hierarchy unobjectionable by ‘controlling and regulating’ the economy ‘from a higher-level standpoint of equality.’
-Call this the State-Above-the-Economy Argument against democratic justice in production.
+Why have democratic theorists been so nonchalant about modern economic hierarchy?
+Why have they come to accept what appears on its face to be a normative double standard?
+In Part II of my dissertation, I argue that behind this familiar stance is an implicit vision of the state as sovereign over the economy.
+However powerful capital owners and their hired managers may be, they are each ultimately subject to the power and authority of the democratic state.
+The existence of a sovereign democratic state before whom we are equal renders enduring economic hierarchy unobjectionable.

+I call this the State-Above-the-Economy Argument against democratic justice in production.
 Chapters 3 to 5 of my dissertation critically examine and reject this argument.
-The Argument presupposes that the democratic state, just like ‘the mortal God,’ is all-powerful, all-good (legitimate), and all-knowing vis-à-vis the economy.
-I argue that it is instead structurally constrained by the economy in its power, legitimacy, and knowledge.
+The Argument assumes that the democratic state, like ‘the mortal God,’ is all-powerful, all-good, and all-knowing with respect to monitoring and regulating the economy.
+Against this assumption, I argue that the state is structurally constrained by the economy in its power, legitimacy, and knowledge.

 The State as the Commander of the Economy.